D-Bhatta/Secure-Online-Voting/README.md

 You can download the app at [Secure Voting Online](https://github.com/D-Bhatta/Secure-Online-Voting/raw/master/app/release/app-release.apk)

+## Link to Report

+You can download the report at [Secure Voting Online Report](https://github.com/D-Bhatta/Secure-Online-Voting/raw/master/SECURE%20%20ONLINE%20VOTING.pdf)

+## Link to PowerPoint

+You can download the report at [Secure Voting Online PowerPoint](https://github.com/D-Bhatta/Secure-Online-Voting/raw/master/Secure%20Online%20Voting2.pptx)

 ## Our System

 Relevant agencies tasked with conducting the election shall make use of the National Electoral Roll